Franco-Thai War

-The Franco-Thai War (October 1940 – January 28, 1941, กรณีพิพาทอินโดจีน; Guerre franco-thaïlandaise) was fought between Thailand and Vichy France over certain areas of French Indochina.
+The Franco-Thai War (October 1940 – 28 January 1941, กรณีพิพาทอินโดจีน; Guerre franco-thaïlandaise) was fought between Thailand and Vichy France over certain areas of French Indochina.

-Negotiations with France shortly before World War II had shown that the French government was willing to make appropriate changes in the boundaries between Thailand and French Indochina, but only slightly.
-Following the Fall of France in 1940, Major-General Plaek Pibulsonggram (popularly known as "Phibun"), the prime minister of Thailand, decided that France's defeat gave the Thais an even better chance to regain the vassal state territories that were ceded to France during King Chulalongkorn's reign.
+Negotiations shortly before World War II had shown that the French government was willing to alter the boundaries between Thailand and French Indochina, but only slightly.
+Following the Fall of France in 1940, Major-General Plaek Phibunsongkhram (popularly known as "Phibun"), the prime minister of Thailand, decided that France's defeat strengthened the Thais' negotiating position to regain the vassal state territories that were ceded to France during King Chulalongkorn's reign.